StevenGnt/vagrant/README.md

 Base Vagrant configuration to quickly set a dev environnement.
 The "boxes" directory is empty, you can put your own boxes in it and call them in the Vagrantfile.

+**NB: The first provision on the VM currently fails (vagrant up [?]).
+However, failures are solved by provisioning the machine afterwards.**

 ## "dev" machine
 The machine named "dev" is provisionned with the following stacks :
 - WebPHP